Skwodo/skwodo.com/content/_index.md

 While it is still very much a work in progress but I'm sure it will become useful someday. *Probably.*

 Anyway I'm Skwodo, a beginner programmer from Poland.
-For now my programming skills are limited to well *nothing*, but hopefully that will change soon.
+For now my programming skills are mostly limited to Frontend, but I'm sure that'll change soon.

 ## My friends' websites
 * [lemon](https://lemonsh.moe)